 - How to clean an enamel Dutch oven

 - How to clean discolored enamel cookware

-Secondly, you should never ever use sharp or metal objects to chip away at the food that may be crustily burnt onto the surface of the Dutch oven.
+Secondly, you should never use sharp or metal objects to chip away at the food that may be crustily burnt onto the surface of the Dutch oven.

 Thirdly, we never use steel wool or anything abrasive like this to try and remove light sticky food or enamel discoloration on the surface of the enamel.
 Cast iron Dutch ovens do not like soapy water or to be fully submerged in water.
-If you avoid those two actions you will save your seasoning as well as stopping the rusting process from the beginning.
+If you avoid those two actions you will save your seasoning as well as stop the rusting process from the beginning.

 How to Clean a Dutch Oven That Is Rusted

-- Clean all debris from Dutch oven
+- Clean all debris from the Dutch oven

 - Scrub with hot water and dish soap for 10 minutes